 Allow IP in AWS security Groups RDP connection

 IF you are using AWS EC2 instances, then you must be using the RDP connections for getting the remote desktop connection to your instance.
 In this tutorial, I will be telling you about allowing certain IP allowed for RDP connection.
 So, let’s know How to allow Single or multiple IPs for AWS RDP connections.
-This will also let you know how you can allow your IP to connect your EC2 instance.
+This will also let you know how you can allow your IP to connect to your EC2 instance.

 Everyone nowadays is using cloud services.
 When services and technologies grow, spamming and hacking attacks also grow, even more.
 To protect your instances allow only those IPs which are authenticated.
 For this, you need to set up the IPs in our security groups connected to your EC2 instance.